What Remains: On the Sacred, The Lost, and the Forgotten Relics of Live Art: Opening Reception Fri. Feb 7, 6-9pm

 CURATED BY IEKE TRINKS [NETHERLANDS]

-The one-month exhibition is broken into four chapters and will include a performance art series, visual art installations, discussions, and satellite events on the following days:
+What Remains is divided into FOUR CHAPTERS with a specific themes that include a performance art series, visual art installations, discussions, and satellite events on the following days:

 CHAPTER 1: FIXING | FRI 07 > SUN 09 FEB